SAP/openui5-docs/docs/Screen_Reader_Support_for_OpenUI5_Controls_8c46d6a.md

 ### What is ARIA

 Web Accessibility Initiative - Accessible Rich Internet Applications \(WAI-ARIA\) provides an ontology of roles, states, and properties that define accessible user interface elements and can be used to improve the accessibility of web content and applications.
 When accessibility issues cannot be managed with native HTML, ARIA can help bridge those gaps.
 For more information, see: [WAI-ARIA Overview](https://www.w3.org/WAI/standards-guidelines/aria/).
-For more information, see [More About ARIA](Screen_Reader_Support_for_OpenUI5_Controls_656e825.md#loio656e825c5f1548e6b1d0acb5586f2a2a__MoreARIA) section.
+For more information, see [More About ARIA](https://help.sap.com/viewer/dcf96e50b6ce4ea29631872d10d3f723/Internal_Beta/en-US/656e825c5f1548e6b1d0acb5586f2a2a.html "SAPUI5 offers screen reader support in order to aid people with visual impairments.
+The implementation is based on the ARIA and HTML standards.") :arrow_upper_right: section.

 ***